 At the meeting any procedural or organization questions may be asked; there will not be discussion of individual nominees.

 At a subsequent meeting of Council, senators will rank their choice for each award, first, second, third, etc., on a paper ballot to be collected at the end of that meeting.
 The paper ballot will include senator information that will be included in the results of the ranked voting.
+In the case that the Council meets in a virtual format, an alternative to the paper ballot may be used.
+Examples of alternatives include, but are not limited to, an online poll or excel spreadsheet emailed to Senate Council members.

 The recipient of each award will be the nominee with the highest rank (lowest total number).
 In the case of a tie in points for an award, the person obtaining the highest number of first rankings will be the recipient.